SigmoidAI/guide/README.md

 # guide
-This is a repository containing all SIGMOID NGO guides.
+This is a repository containing all SIGMOID NGO rulesets/guides.